 Since 1997, total phosphorus at Cushman Pond has revealed no statistically significant trend.
-Year-toyear variation in total phosphorus (4 to 12 ppb) is large and hit a record high in 2017.
-The increase in annual total phosphorus since 2014 should be monitored closely.
+Year-to-year variation in total phosphorus (4 to 12 ppb) is large and hit a record high in 2017.

 Since 1997, chlorophyll-a at Cushman Pond has revealed no statistically significant trend.
 Sampling years 1997 and 2012 saw a rise in chlorophyll-a.
 Nutrient-rich runoff entering the lake during wetter years, combined with warmer air temperatures, can fuel algae growth.